February 18, 2026 | Buying

 • Working with professionals to understand financing options

-This approach reduces risk and increases long-term confidence.
+Consequently, this approach reduces risk and increases long-term confidence.

 Buying While Selling?
 Coordination Matters

-Many buyers are also current homeowners.
-Coordinating both sides of a move requires a clear strategy.
+Many home buyers are also current homeowners.
+Because of this, coordinating both sides of a move requires a clear strategy.
+Depending on your situation, this may involve:

 • Buying with a conditional sale